Panic Attack

 Website: www.mentalhealthbhopal.com

-Most panic attacks peak within 10 minutes and resolve within 20–30 minutes, although feelings of fatigue or unease can linger longer.
+Most panic attacks peak within 10 minutes and resolve within 20 to 30 minutes, although feelings of fatigue or unease can linger longer.

 Yes.
 Some people experience panic attacks without a clear trigger, especially if they have panic disorder or high baseline anxiety.